 Who are Iowa's Farmworkers?

 Every year thousands of farmworkers are hired in Iowa.
 Many of these workers do not live in Iowa.
-They come from places like Mexico, Texas and other states.
+They come from places like Mexico, South Africa, Brazil, Texas, Florida and other states.
 Many speak Spanish and have limited English skills.
 Iowa Legal Aid's goal is to make sure that the farmworker communities receive equal access to justice while living and working in the State of Iowa.

 Who are migrant farmworkers?

 Under the Iowa Code, a migrant worker is any person who usually and often travels from state to state to work seasonal jobs in agriculture, including their spouse and children, whether or not authorized by law to work in such job.
 Contrary to belief, many migrant farmworkers are U.S. Citizens or legal permanent residents.
 Workers who come from other states or who live far away and need to sleep away from their home are also migrant workers.

 Sometimes, there are not enough people in the area to work on the farm land, so farmers rely on workers outside of Iowa.

 What type of jobs do migrant farmworkers do?

 Iowa farms hire workers to harvest, detassel, walk beans, and process corn; work in egg production and hog confinements; and work on crops such as Aronia berries, soy beans, melons, apples, flowers, greenhouses, bee and honey production, and more.

 The Migrant and Seasonal Agricultural Worker Protection Act (AWPA or MSPA) protects farmworkers.
 This act was passed by Congress in 1982 and requires farmers who hire workers to comply with labor laws even when the farmers rely on labor contractors.
 Duties are now imposed onto farmers, labor contractors, and other agricultural enterprises.